 A student requests assistance from the Financial Aid Office by completing the following steps:

 Complete the FAFSA: Complete the Free Application for Federal Student Aid (FAFSA) on-line by March 3, 2014* at www.fafsa.gov.
-The Department of Education’s FAFSA is required of all U.S. citizens and permanent residents seeking financial aid from the College or access to the federal Direct Loan Programs.
+The FAFSA is used to determine a student's eligibility for federal and state grants and federal loans.
+It is also required of all U.S. citizens and permanent residents seeking institutional aid from the College.

 An excellent tutorial showing how to complete the FAFSA can be found here.